-While indoor plants are the interior accessory of the moment, there’s far more to these leafy fellows than meets the eye.
-The plants you choose can seriously benefit your wellbeing in a multitude of ways when placed in a particular room or space — from being all natural sleep inducers in the bedroom to offering a helping hand in the kitchen.
-We’ve hunted down the perfect plant for every room in the house so you may go forth and raid Bunnings.
+While indoor plants are a timeless interior accessory, there’s far more to these leafy fellows than meets the eye.
+The plants you choose can seriously benefit your wellbeing in a multitude of ways when placed in a particular room or space — from being all-natural sleep inducers in the bedroom to offering a helping hand in the kitchen.
+We’ve hunted down the perfect plant for every room in the house so you create your own indoor oasis.

 Who doesn’t love the smell of lavender?
 Beyond being a beautiful, ornamental addition to the bedroom, placing a flowering lavender plant in there also results in better sleep, boosted moods and reduced anxiety.
 There are a truckload of pillow sprays, essential oils and sleep masks on the market that are created with a quality night’s shut-eye in mind, but nothing compares to the real thing.